Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

     </p>
 </figure>

 For the uniform it is quite obvious, but what can we say about the lingo ?
-One will agree that each occupation has its « proper words », but a person of a specific profession will also express himself in a certain manner.
-Think of a politician, she does not only speaks about economy and education, but also uses some figure of speech, and her discourse is fluid and well conducted (this might be hard to catch in a quote, but it is an example).
+One will agree that each occupation has its « proper words », but let's think further, a person of a specific profession will also express himself in a certain manner.
+Think of a politician, he does not only speaks about economy and education, but also uses some figure of speech, and his discourse is fluid and well conducted; rather of a sportsman or a scientist, for exemple.

-From this observation, we would like to see if it is possible to guess the profession of someone based on his quotations ?
+Based on this statement: give us a quote, and we will tell you which profession said it !

 ## Table of Contents